API & data tools

 What is a UUID v4?

 UUID v4 is a 128-bit identifier from RFC 4122 built mostly from random bits, with fixed version and variant fields so parsers recognize it as a UUID.
-It is the default when you need opaque IDs without a central sequence.

 Is this a guid generator free for commercial use?